-When a girl asks her partner for some underwear for Christmas, most would have in mind a nice bra, some matching knickers, perhaps a negligee.
+When a girl asks her partner for some underwear for Christmas, most would have in mind a nice bra, some matching knickers, or perhaps a negligee.
 Not for me, however.
-For Christmas, I want some more EDZ merino wool base layers.
+For Christmas, I want some more EDZ Merino wool base layers.

 EDZ Merino Wool Base Layers – Top & Leggins

 At the Bike Show, the EDZ stand was offering a small discount, which was great as these items do retail for quite a lot when compared with other base layers.
 Especially those made from artificial fibres, but then merino wool is not a cheap material.

 Merino wool is a natural fabric which breaths really well and these base layers are made from a thin breathable wool weave which keeps the wearer cool in summer and warm in winter.
 It does seem odd to suggest wearing wool during the summer months, but it really works.
 It wicks away sweat and allows it to evaporate, so works well under leathers in hot and sweaty weather.
 In the wintertime, it traps warm air and insulates the body, without the wearer getting sweaty.

 EDZ claim that you can wear the base layers for up to 7 days without needing to wash them, due to the natural antibacterial property of wool!
 In the interests of ‘science’, I did test this claim in the summer when on a week-long trip on my motorcycle.
 I wore my base layers every day for 5 days and did not wash them, most days riding at least 100 miles, mostly riding more.
 Every night I laid them out to air.
 By the end of 5 days, they were getting a bit pungent, but nowhere near as bad as you might expect such garments to get!
 To care for the garments they should be washed on a gentle cycle at 30°C.